-Kabbage offers a financial services data and technology platform.
-It provides fully automated funding to small businesses in minutes and leverages data generated through business activity such as accounting data, online sales, shipping, and other sources to understand performance and deliver flexible funding in real-time.
-The company also offers simple consumer loans through its automated platform.
+Kabbage provides a financial service company.
+It utilizes propriety algorithms to extend credit to small businesses online.
+It provides fully automated funding to small businesses and leverages data generated through business activities such as accounting data, online sales, shipping, and other sources to understand performance and deliver flexible funding in real-time.
 It was founded in 2009 and is based in Atlanta, Georgia.
-On August 17th, 2020, Kabbage was acquired by American Express.
+In August 2020, Kabbage was acquired by American Express.

 Research containing Kabbage